ASN.1: Schema-optional formats

+Protocol definitions on different levels

 ASN.1 is visually similar to Augmented Backus-Naur form (ABNF), which is used to define many Internet protocols like HTTP and SMTP.
 However, in practice they are quite different: ASN.1 defines a data structure, which can be encoded in various ways (e.g. JSON, XML, binary).
 ABNF, on the other hand, defines the encoding ("syntax") at the same time it defines the data structure ("semantics").
 ABNF tends to be used more frequently for defining textual, human-readable protocols, and generally is not used to define type–length–value encodings.

-Many programming languages define language-specific serialization formats.
-For instance, Python's "pickle" module and Ruby's "Marshal" module.
-These formats are generally language specific.
-They also don't require a schema, which makes them easier to use in ad hoc storage scenarios, but inappropriate for communications protocols.